jbhoward-dublin/mirador-plugins-ucd/README.md

 ## mirador-plugin-geojson

 A plugin to enable a map visualisation based on a GeoJSON service specified within a IIIF manifest.
-The plugin exposes a slippy map as an overlay, launched from the Mirador "slot" menu.
+The plugin exposes a slippy map as an overlay, launched from a map marker icon on the Mirador "slot" menu.

 The plugin is found at [https://github.com/jbhoward-dublin/geojson-share-maps](https://github.com/jbhoward-dublin/mirador-plugins-ucd/tree/master/mirador-plugin-geojson).
 The plugin also requires that [geojson-share-maps](https://github.com/jbhoward-dublin/geojson-share-maps) be installed, in a version adapted from [the app](https://github.com/bmcbride/geojson-share-maps) written by [Bryan McBride](https://github.com/bmcbride).